whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;It was El Excepcion, of course.
 They become more powerful in Furnace politics with every month that passes.&#8221; She looked straight at Zemena, and then at Patru. &#8220;I am a Successionist, of course.
 Perhaps even more than any of you proud Humanos.

-&#8220;El Excepcion is the same old evil that pushed the Wasters, you know&#8230; I realized, some years ago, that if the Furnace is granted any victory at all in the attempt to sustain the old technologies, El Excepcion will devour it all.&#8221; She hugged her arms, looking pale and cold. &#8220;I do not hate the old works, Dina Zemena.
+&#8220;El Excepcion is the same old evil that pushed the Wasters, you know&#8230; I realized, some years ago, that if the Furnace is granted any victory at all in the attempt to sustain the old technologies, El Excepcion will be the beneficiary.
+El Excepcion will devour it all, and spit out the bones.&#8221; She hugged her arms, looking pale and cold. &#8220;I do not hate the old works, Dina Zemena.
 You must understand this.
-I find so much beauty in the power of precision engineering and the things made in our crucibles.
+I find so much beauty in the power of precision engineering.
+I love the things made in our crucibles.
 But at the same time, I believe that humanity can no more reject the temptation of those old arts than humanity can reject the drive to fecundity.&#8221;

 &#8220;So,&#8221; said Zemena. &#8220;You destroyed the chance of the Furnace to sustain itself over the long term.
 The Road will never be built now.
 And it was very well accomplished.
-But for the accident of your secretary being of a bloodline I recognized—and the second act of his panicking—you would have returned to the Furnace in dejected failure, prepared to work further to subvert the Exceptionists.
+But for the accident of your secretary being of a bloodline I recognized—and the second accident of his panicking—you would have returned to the Furnace with a show of dejected failure, prepared to work further to subvert the Exceptionists.
 You conspired with Siscozo, and once his action had accomplished your purpose, it&#8217;s likely the Furnace would never have known.&#8221;

 Zemena paced back and forth several times.
 Firix began to shiver, then uncontrollably to quake.
 But she spoke no plea.